About Safe Havens

 Please note that the Animal Welfare Institute is an animal protection organization and is not equipped to provide direct assistance to domestic violence survivors.
 We strongly encourage anyone experiencing domestic violence to contact the National Domestic Violence Hotline at 800-799-7233 for immediate assistance.
 The National Network to End Domestic Violence is another vital resource, with coalitions in every US state, territory, and the District of Columbia that can direct domestic violence survivors to services in their area.

-Who is the Safe Havens for Pets team?
+the Safe Havens for Pets team?

-The Safe Havens for Pets project was created by Dr. Mary Lou Randour (retired).
-Currently, the team includes Claire Coughlin, the coordinator of the Animals and Interpersonal Violence Program at AWI, Valerie Peña, the safe havens communications coordinator, and Megan Novinski.
+The Safe Havens for Pets initiative was created by Dr. Mary Lou Randour (retired).
+Currently, the team includes Claire Coughlin, director of AWI’s Companion Animal Program; Valerie Peña, Safe Havens for Pets manager; and Megan Novinski.

 Request a Presentation: